elixir-ecto/tds/README.md

 Please check out the issues for a more complete overview.
 This branch should not be considered stable or ready for production yet.

-For stable versions always use [hex.pm](https://hex.pm/packages/tds) as source for your mix.exs!!!
+For stable versions always use [hex.pm](https://hex.pm/packages/tds) as source for your mix.exs.

 ## Usage